definev/definev.github.io/content/posts/create-an-extensible-custom-theme-in-flutter/index.md

 }
 ```

 Phew!
-It look clean now!
+It looks clean now!
 But we need to write 100 lines of code.
-And most of it is just boilerplate code, so it's a right time to put a code generator to do it for our.
+And most of it is just boilerplate code, so it's time to put a code generator to work for us.

 ### Code-gen